-I recommend that you just go personally to save from printing paper or in case you have questions in filling out the form.
+I recommend that you just go personally to save from printing paper, or in case you have questions in filling out the form.

 Remember that asking someone or a representative to apply for you is not allowed.

-You have to apply for the ID personally by going to any GSIS or SSS office.
+Apply for the ID personally by going to any GSIS or SSS office.
 This could be an issue for those who are busy in their schedule in class, work, business, or family life.

 Ensure You Meet All UMID Requirements